ggouws/HPC_RNAseq/README.md

  <details><summary><font size="6"><b>7)  Clean aligned BAM files</b></font></summary>
   <br>
   <br>
- Now we have our BAM files we can use the samtools command flagstat to find information on how the reads mapped.
+ By Now we have our BAM files we can use the samtools command flagstat to find information on how the reads mapped.

  We will then run samtools view to to exclude unmapped reads from our alignment file and then rerun flagstat on the resulting clean BAM file.
  <br>